FubarDevelopment/FtpServer/docfx_project/articles/authentication.md

 # Introduction

-The FTP server only supports anonymous authentication, because .NET Standard doesn't provide a cross-platform way to authenticate a user against the operating system.
+The FTP server currently supports the following membership providers:

+- `AnonymousMembershipProvider` is the only portable membership provider in the project
+- `PamMembershipProvider` requres .NET Core 3.0 and a system with an installed libpam.so.0

 # How it works